 If you are using a CRAN repository such as MRAN that does not include the latest package versions, you may not be able to install these from your default CRAN repository.
 You can either temporarily add our CRAN repository, or install the development version of the package from e.g., Github (see the package's help page for more information).

-I made a connection in R code, but it's not showing up in the Connections pane.
+I made a connection in R code, but why isn't it showing up in the Connections pane?

 The package which makes the connection needs to tell RStudio that the connection has been created.
 Not all R packages that connect to data do this.
 If you're the package author, you can implement the RStudio Connections Contract to integrate with the Connections pane.

 How do I set up an ODBC connection?